-The “25X or Multiply x 25 Rule” is an easy way to estimate how much you’ll need to have in savings to live out your retirement years.
+The “25X or Multiply x 25 Rule” is an easy way to estimate how much you’ll need to have in savings for your retirement years.

 Example: If your total annual expenses are $40,000, take that number times 25 (the number of years you should expect to live after retirement). $40,000 x 25 = $1,000,000

 Knowing you need $1,000,000 to maintain your current standard of living during retirement does two things.
 It sets a target you can use as you make investment decisions, and it can help you decide whether or not early retirement is a possibility.

 If you estimate you’ll have $1,000,000 by age 50, you can subsequently decide whether you can consider retiring at any time after age 50.
 If you’re concerned about retiring early and living for more than 25 years, the next rule should help.

 The 25X Rule goes hand-in-hand with the 4% Rule.